lucascbeyeler/zmbackup/README.md

 $ zmbackup -i
 ```

-To restore a backup, you use the option **-r** or **--restore**, but this time you should inform what kind of restore you want to do, and the ID session you want to restore.
+To restore a backup, you use the option **-r** or **--restore**, but this time you should inform the ID session you want to restore.
 You can check the sessionID with the command zmbackup -l.

 ```
 $ zmbackup -l